CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-secondary-effects.md

 Events are similar to Service Objects in that the knowledge of secondary effects lives in an independent location, not in the model or the caller.
 The difference is that the caller uses the model directly, and the secondary effects are always called.

-Support for Events is built into Rails as `ActiveSupport::Notification`.
-It's not very widely used, perhaps because it's described in terms of specifically monitoring instrumentation; but it can be used for any application-specific event/handler needs.
+Support for Events is built into Rails in the `ActiveSupport::Notifications` module.
+It's not very widely used, perhaps because it's described specifically in terms of instrumentation; but [it can be used](http://youtu.be/dgUhP606F9w) for any application-specific event/handler needs.

+## How to Decide

+I hinted at some of the differences between these patterns above, but how do you decide which, if any, are right for your application?
+Here are my suggestions:

+- If you just need to update fields in the same model, use callbacks.
+You can still do this for field updates even if you also need other patterns for more complex needs.
+- If you have a form with multiple models, or form-specific validation, use a form object.
+But I don't recommend using form objects if you have other secondary effects: a service object is probably better in that case.
+- If you have a few secondary effects that you use rarely, or that aren't on the critical path, use model decorators
+- If you have secondary effects that aren't on the critical path, and they're always used, use events
+- If you have many secondary effects called from multiple places in different combinations, or if they're on the critical path, use service objects
+- If your service objects are getting complex or repetitive, you can have them use general decorators or broadcast events instead of issuing effects directly.

 Callbacks
 - Maps to model